 Anyone can call your SIM card provider, impersonate you, steal your number and link it to their phone.

-So exercise caution when using mobile banking.
+Exercise caution when using mobile banking.

 Travel notices, debit card controls, and digital wallets are a few features you’ll want in an account.

-Customer Support Helpfulness
+4. Customer Support